ZeusWPI/planetwars-starterpack/README.md

 Be aware that it is possible that your bot will be running multiple times simultaneously, keep this in mind when e.g. logging output to a file.

+You can find a good overview of the game rules on the [old PlanetWars website](https://planetwars.zeus.gent/info/).

+Good luck and have fun!

 ## FAQ